david-domz/testessera/README.md

 # Testessera

 Python client classes and advance assertions for testing environments.
-REST, Kafka and Redis support.
+REST and Kafka support.

 - Tessera (τεσσέρα) - Four, used to refer to the four elements (earth, water, air, fire) or the four cardinal directions (north, south, east, west)
 - Test - The means by which the quality of anything is determined.